-Education sessions - A talk providing an overview of the benefits of the pension scheme and an opportunity to ask questions.
+Education sessions - A presentation providing an overview of the benefits of the pension scheme and an opportunity to ask questions.

 Annual Report and Accounts - Detailed document providing information regarding the value of the Pension Fund during the financial year, income, expenditure and other scheme based information such as the number of scheme members and scheme employers.
-This is published and available on the pension's website.
+This is published and available on the Havering pensions website.

-Communications with Scheme Employers
+6. Communications with Scheme Employers